rasheedja/simplex-method/README.md

 A `Vars` is treated as a list of `Integer` variables mapped to their `Rational` coefficients, with an implicit `+` between each element in the list.
 For example: `[(1, 2), (2, (-3)), (1, 3)]` is equivalent to `(2x1 + (-3x2) + 3x1)`.

-And a `PolyConstraint` is an inequality/equality where the LHS is a `Vars` and the RHS is a `Rational`.
+And a `StandardConstraint` is an inequality/equality where the LHS is a `Vars` and the RHS is a `Rational`.
 For example: `LEQ [(1, 2), (2, (-3)), (1, 3)] 60` is equivalent to `(2x1 + (-3x2) + 3x1) <= 60`.

-Passing a `[PolyConstraint]` to `findFeasibleSolution` will return a feasible solution if it exists as well as a list of slack variables, artificial variables, and a variable that can be safely used to represent the objective for phase two.
+Passing a `[StandardConstraint]` to `findFeasibleSolution` will return a feasible solution if it exists as well as a list of slack variables, artificial variables, and a variable that can be safely used to represent the objective for phase two.
-`Nothing` is returned if the given `[PolyConstraint]` is infeasible.
+`Nothing` is returned if the given `[StandardConstraint]` is infeasible.
 The feasible system is returned as the type `DictionaryForm`:

 ```haskell